-Singapore’s CapitaLand announced on Tuesday that its Raffles City China Investment Partners III (RCCIP III) fund has formed a 50:50 joint venture with Singapore’s sovereign wealth fund GIC to acquire the Star Harbour International Center project (上海星外滩) project in Shanghai’s Hongkou district for RMB 12.8 billion (about $1.85 billion).
+Singapore’s CapitaLand announced on Tuesday that its Raffles City China Investment Partners III (RCCIP III) fund has formed a 50:50 joint venture with Singapore’s sovereign wealth fund GIC to acquire the Star Harbour International Center project (上海星外滩) in Shanghai’s Hongkou district for RMB 12.8 billion (about $1.85 billion).

 The announcement ended a month of speculation regarding the potential acquisition of the 1.5 million square metre (16 million square foot) project after Mingtiandi first reported the potential purchase from Shanghai Port Group in October.